ramosna/Smallsh/README.md

 # Smallsh

-POSIX shell with built-in commands.
-All other commands run as child processes using fork() and exec().
-Includes signal handlers, variable expansion, input and output redirection, and backgruond and foreground processing
+A small POSIX shell with built-in commands.
+Any command that is not built in runs as child processes using fork() and exec().
+Includes background and foreground processing, signal handlers, variable expansion, and input and output redirection

 ## Features

 ### Built In Commands

   CD: This command takes one argument for either relative or absolute paths.
-If no argument is entered it takes you to the root directory specified by the HOME enviroment variable.
+If no argument is entered it takes you to the root directory specified by the HOME environment variable.

   Status: This returns the exit status of the last foreground process that has been run.